Teaching laboratory technician

 Professional development

 Training varies according to the type and size of the educational institution you work for.
-In small laboratories, it’s likely to be carried out on the job with support from colleagues.
-Larger or specialist laboratories may have a more structured training programme.
+In small laboratories, it's likely to be carried out on the job with support from colleagues.
+Larger or specialist laboratories, particularly those within universities, may have a more structured training programme.

 You'll be trained in health and safety due to the risks that may be present when working with chemical, physical and biological hazards.
 You'll also get technical training on the use of new equipment, techniques or IT systems.
 Sometimes this is carried out by the manufacturers or suppliers through specific induction training.

-Continuing professional development (CPD) is important and development activities are offered by organisations such as:
+Continuing professional development (CPD) is important and development activities, including events, conferences and training, are offered by organisations such as:

 The IST, for example, offers several qualifications that are useful to teaching laboratory technicians.
 These include a higher diploma in the disciplines of analytical chemical, biochemical and microbiological laboratory techniques.

 Membership of a professional body such as the ASE or IST can be particularly useful.
-In addition to providing resources and CPD opportunities, they are licensed by the Science Council to award the Registered Science Technician Award (RSciTech) to eligible members.
-The IST is also licensed to award Registered Scientist and Chartered Scientist as your career progresses.
-Professional registration is an externally validated, peer-review process that enables you to demonstrate your skills, knowledge and competence, whether or not you have qualifications.
+In addition to providing resources and CPD opportunities, they are licensed by the Science Council to award Registered Science Technician (RSciTech) status.
+The IST is also licensed to award Registered Scientist (RSci) and Chartered Scientist (CSci) status, which may be an option for you as your career progresses.

 Career prospects